RoseMagura/HostingProject/README.md

 I created this project as part of the Udacity Javascript Fullstack Nanodegree to demonstrate proper public hosting techniques.
-You can access a fullstack application on AWS which allows users to view images of cats.
+You can access a fullstack application on Heroku which allows users to view images of cats.

 ## Installation